GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The business of software building isn't really high-tech at all.
-It's most of all a business of talking to each other and writing things down.
+> ### My rule of thumb is 1/3 of the schedule for design, 1/6 for coding, 1/4 for component testing, and 1/4 for system testing.
 >
-> ~ *Tom DeMarco*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts